JGustavoBFlores/PolarCN/README.md

     This code uses LAPACK to invert matrixes.

-    To install LAPACK you will require to install macports [MacPorts](https://www.macports.org/install.php)
+    To install LAPACK you will require to install macports:
+[MacPorts](https://www.macports.org/install.php)

     To install LAPACK go to: